redmacdev1988/Carousel/README.md

 ### Aim of the project

-Create a web page that acts as a daily desktop for the news and events I am interested in.
+Create an online desktop that shows news and I am interested in.
+It gets data from public APIs.
-It should showcase:

 - Using table and animation to show Covid-19 data on cases and deaths by country (done)
-- Using a circular linked list, scroll through an image every hour (done)
+- Using a circular linked list, scroll through my photo album every hour (done)
 - Shows the current Shenzhen weather (done)
 - Draggable to-do list